Toggle menu

 Code sectionCode requirementComply (Yes/No)Evidence, commentary and any explanations

-If all or part of the complaint is not resolved to the resident's satisfaction at stage one it must be progressed to stage two of the landlord's procedure, unless an exclusion ground now applies.
-In instances where a landlord declines to escalate a complaint it must clearly communicate in writing its reasons for not escalating as well as the resident's right to approach the Ombudsman about its decision.
+If all or part of the complaint is not resolved to the resident's satisfaction at stage one it must be progressed to stage two of the landlord's procedure.
+Stage 2 is the landlord's final response.

 The person considering the complaint at stage two, must not be the same person that considered the complaint at stage one.